Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

         -DarchetypeVersion=1.1-SNAPSHOT \
         -DarchetypeRepository=https://repo.softmotions.com/repository/softmotions-public

-Let's consider a creation and developing of the ηCMS project using the website about parrots as an example.
+Let's consider the creation and development of the ηCMS project using the website about parrots as an example.
 The Java code of this project resides in package `org.myparrots`.